habi/EAWAG-manuscript/manuscript.md

 It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA), the file for printing the holder is available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
 The original *OpenSCAD* [@https://openscad.org] file [@https://github.com/TomoGraphics/Hol3Drs/blob/master/EAWAG.Fish.scad] is parametrized to effortlessly generate a file for 3D-printing sample holders to accommodate the varying width, height and length classes of the fish.

-In total, we acquired 362 tomographic scans of 129 different specimens.
+In total, we acquired 372 tomographic scans of 133 different specimens.
-All the scanning parameters are collected in a table in the [Supplementary Materials]; a generalized rundown is given below.
+All the scanning parameters are collected in a table in the [Supplementary Materials]; an overview of the parameters is given below.

 Since the fish greatly varied in their length (specimen length varied between 6 cm and 18 cm), the voxel sizes of each of the acquired datasets also varies greatly.
 We acquired datasets with (isometric) voxel sizes ranging from 3.5 to 50 μm.